MINI Electric review - Interior, design and technology

-The Electric three-door hatch looks pretty smart from the outside - 16-inch alloy wheels are standard, as are LED headlights and foglights.
-The Level 2 cars include power folding door mirrors, while top-spec Level 3 trim adds leather upholstery, adaptive LED headlights and a panoramic glass sunroof - it’s certainly a smart place to sit.
+The MINI Electric three-door hatch looks pretty smart from the outside - 16-inch alloy wheels are standard, as are LED headlights and foglights.
+The Level 2 cars include heated front seats, power folding door mirrors and a rear view camera, while top-spec Level 3 trim adds leather upholstery, adaptive LED headlights and a panoramic glass sunroof - it’s certainly a smart place to sit.

 Inside the cabin, it’s the usual MINI blend of circular screens, switches and a general high-quality feel to the materials on show.
 There is also the new digital display from the latest MINI GP Works model in front of the driver.

 All versions include a leather-trimmed sports steering wheel with multi-function controls, while there are flashes of yellow dotted around the interior trim to remind you that you’re driving the Electric model.
 The 2021 facelift saw the inclusion of fresh buttons for the multi-function steering wheel and a revised infotainment set-up, along with a top-spec Collection version.

 Sat-nav, stereo and infotainment

 The MINI Electric now includes sat-nav with an 8.8-inch display screen as standard.
 The system offers a split-screen format, so you can have specific directions sitting alongside the map - we think it's a little easier to use and navigate through the different options.

 Apple CarPlay is also available, but there is no Android Auto connectivity just yet.
 This may change in the future, as BMW has now adopted the smartphone tech and it could well dovetail into being offered for MINI models.

 The mid-spec Level 2 versions feature a rear-view camera, while the most expensive Level 3 car has a Harman Kardon audio system and a head-up display.